Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Introduction

-In this paper, we perform a comprehensive analysis on disagreements in Wikidata \cite{vrandevcic2014wikidata}, the world's largest open-source collaborative knowledge graph. \textit{Knowledge graphs} are collections of entities and their relations structured as graphs describing a specific domain. \textit{Collaborative knowledge graphs} are created by humans in an enterprise environment or using crowd-sourcing or co-editing platforms \cite{hogan2021knowledge}.
-With a large number of entities (more than $100M$) and a community of approximately $24K$ active members,\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Statistics}} Wikidata serves as the backend of the online encyclopedia Wikipedia and supports many intelligent systems like search engines and virtual assistance.
+In this paper, we perform a comprehensive analysis on disagreements in Wikidata \citep{vrandevcic2014wikidata}, the world's largest open-source collaborative knowledge graph. \textit{Knowledge graphs} (KGs) are collections of entities and their relations structured as graphs describing a specific domain. \textit{Collaborative KGs} are created by humans in an enterprise environment or using crowd-sourcing or co-editing platforms \citep{hogan2021knowledge}.
+With a large number of entities (more than $100M$) and a community of approximately $24K$ active members,\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Statistics}} Wikidata serves as the backend of the online encyclopedia Wikipedia and supports many intelligent systems like search engines (e.g., Google) and virtual assistance (e.g., Amazon's Alex) \citep{haase2017alexa,fensel2020knowledge,beloucif2023using}.

-Our analysis broadly focuses on the following research questions: \begin{itemize} \item $RQ1$ - Where do we find disagreements in Wikidata? \item $RQ2$ - What are the main issues in controversial discussions in Wikidata? \item $RQ3$ - What are the characteristics of controversial discussions in Wikidata? \item $RQ4$ - How do editors argue when disagreeing in Wikidata? \item $RQ5$ - What are the roles of editors in argumentation in Wikidata? \end{itemize}
+Our analysis focuses on the following research questions: \begin{itemize} \item $RQ1$ - Where do we find disagreements in Wikidata discussions? \item $RQ2$ - What are the main issues in controversial discussions in Wikidata? \item $RQ3$ - What are the characteristics of controversial discussions in Wikidata? \item $RQ4$ - How do editors argue when disagreeing in Wikidata? \item $RQ5$ - What are the roles of editors in argumentation in Wikidata? \end{itemize}

-To answer these research questions, we analyse the discussions recorded as textual conversations between Wikidata editors through a mixed-methods approach, including: (i) descriptive statistical analysis on the whole corpus of discussions in Wikidata; (ii) thematic analysis on a sample of discussions with disagreements, where we identify controversies; (iii) measurements of the radial tree structure of discussions \cite{herke2009radial} as well as statistical tests for the sample of discussions used in the thematic analysis; and (iv) content analysis for the discussions identified as controversial in the thematic analysis.
+To answer these research questions, we analyse the discussions recorded as textual conversations between Wikidata editors through a mixed-methods approach, including: (i) descriptive statistical analysis on the whole corpus of discussions in Wikidata; (ii) thematic analysis on a sample of discussions with disagreements, where we identify controversies; (iii) measurements of the radial tree structure of discussions \citep{herke2009radial} as well as statistical tests for the sample of discussions used in the thematic analysis; and (iv) content analysis for the discussions identified as controversial in the thematic analysis.